paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-01-09-responsive_answers.md

 ***

-**EM:** Did you learn anything from the site's design you'd apply to future responsive projects?
+**EM:** Did you learn anything from the site’s design you’d apply to future responsive projects?

-**PL:** In taking on a responsive project I quickly realised that resizing the browser window doesn't give you a true feel for how a site will perform in the real world; input methods and bandwidth availability alter the experience as much as any viewport dimension.
-As I developed the site I 'field tested' it when out and about; reading pages on the train or borrowing other peoples devices.
-This way I got to see how the site would appear in environments I don't use myself.
+**PL:** In taking on a responsive project I quickly realised that resizing the browser window doesn’t give you a true feel for how a site will perform in the real world; input methods and bandwidth availability alter the experience as much as any viewport dimension.
+As I developed the site I field tested it when out and about; reading pages on the train or borrowing other peoples devices.
+This way I got to see how the site would appear in environments I don’t use myself.

 Whilst I tried to take a purely content driven approach, where the layout would adapt based on the constraints provided by the content, pragmatism took hold, and my breakpoints were soon adjusted.
 I found that I needed to strike a balance between what worked best for the content, and what worked best for different devices.
 I imagine my breakpoints will evolve as I continue to experience the site on different devices.

 I should also fess up; I started with a mostly desktop orientated design!
-Yet whenever I came across a tricky responsive design issue, I found refactoring my code to assume a linear 'mobile first' layout forced me to question the relative importance of every element.
+Yet whenever I came across a tricky responsive design issue, I found refactoring my code to assume a linear ‘mobile first’ layout forced me to question the relative importance of every element.
 The delete key became an important ally.

 [1]: http://ethanmarcotte.com/
 [2]: http://www.netmagazine.com/features/ethan-marcottes-20-favourite-responsive-sites